janjiralakirankumar/TerraformEssentials/README.md

 ```
 stress --cpu 3 -v --timeout 300
 ```
-* Now go back to AWS console > Services > EC2 > Instances and select your instance > Description and click on Monitoring.
+* Now go back to AWS console > EC2 Dashboard > Instances then select the instance Created by ASG > Description and click on Monitoring.
 Now you see High CPU utilization (Or)
-* Go to AWS console > Services > CloudWatch > Alarms and view alarm
+* Go to AWS console > CloudWatch > Alarms and view the alarm and observe the CPU Utilization.
-* To check whether the new Instance is added, Go to AWS console > Services > EC2 > Instances.
-You can see that one more instance is created with the same name.
+* To check whether the new Instance is added, Go to AWS console > EC2 > Instances.
+You can see that one more instance is created with the same name because of the high CPU.

 Once done **Exit** from EC2 Instance
 ```